liufeng2317/ADFWI/docs/version-plans/bv1.2-example-sync/01-marmousi2-forward-imports.md

 - `load_marmousi_model`, `resample_marmousi_model`, `wavelet`
 - `plot_damp`

-The old relative `sys.path.append("../../../../")` was replaced with a repo-root check based on `Path.cwd()` plus the same relative fallback.
+The original simple relative `sys.path.append("../../../../")` style was kept to avoid making the example setup heavier.
 Output directory creation was kept local to the notebook and simplified with `exist_ok=True`.

 ## Validation Result